Supply Chain Network Optimization: Harnessing Resilience

 To illustrate what a supply chain network optimization model looks like, let's run through a hypothetical scenario.

 Consider a company that manufactures Printed Circuit Boards (PCBs) in China and sends them to Mexico for integration into a high-level assembly or finished product.
-From there, the company ships the final product to distribution centers in the US to be sold to the end-customer.
-Through each step in this supply chain process, there could be opportunities for cost-savings and risk mitigation.
+From there, the company ships the final product to a distribution center in the US to be sold to the end-customer.
+Through each step in this process, there could be opportunities for cost-savings and risk mitigation.
 It's a matter of asking the question "what if...?"
 Some of the questions below could serve as a good starting point:

 - What if we moved production to Penang?